 Unfortunately, due to high chargeback rates, potential fraud, and customer expectations, this industry is found to be high risk by banks and credit card processing companies.
-Because of this, the online payment processing industry is often unable to accept your business type and get you setup.
+Because of this, the online payment processing industry is often unable to accept your business type and get you set up.

 Chargebacks are a customer’s request for a refund by going through their bank instead of by asking you, the business owner.
 This is an issue with online businesses and creates a big hurdle for their bank and your merchant account.
-To help prevent them, there are a few steps that you can take.
+To help prevent chargebacks, there are a few steps that you can take.

 - Check in with your customers to ensure that they are satisfied before, during, and after your services.